dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## How is inappropriate or illegal content handled on Subsocial?

 Subsocial has multiple ways to handle undesirable content.
-All posts must be made in spaces, and the owner(s) of a space can either moderate themselves, or appoint moderators, who can take care of stuff like that.
+All posts must be made in spaces, and the owner(s) of a space can either act as a moderator themselves, or appoint moderators, who can handle moderation.
 Additionally, because Subsocial is made up of a separate back-end (the blockchain) and front-end (websites or mobile apps), the creators/operators of the front-end can moderate on their end.